Gogo1951/TrackingEye/README.md

 * Track Humanoids (Druid, when in Cat Form)
 * Track Undead

+# Download

+You can find this on Curseforge https://legacy.curseforge.com/wow/addons/tracking-eye-classic-era

+# History

 This is a continuation of LindenRyuujin's Tracking Eye for Classic Era World of Warcraft.

 https://www.curseforge.com/wow/addons/tracking-eye

 https://github.com/Linden-Ryuujin/WoW-TrackingEye